NVIDIA/DALI/docs/advanced_topics_checkpointing.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 To enable checkpointing, set ``enable_checkpointing=True`` when creating a pipeline.
-With this option enabled, DALI will track state of each operator, allowing you to save it on demand.
+With this option enabled, DALI will track the state of each operator, allowing you to save it on demand.
 Enabling checkpointing shouldn't have any impact on the performance.

 .. code-block:: python